 The Olympic Stadium Berlin, made famous by the 1936 Olympics, had been refurbished after the war and in 1966 part of it was a secure area housing the British Military Government, British Berlin Brigade Headquarters as well as various support units, including the Royal Military Police.
 247 (Berlin) Provost Company RMP, was responsible for General Police Duties, border patrols and controlling checkpoints, while Berlin Detachment Special Investigation Branch of RMP was a separate detective unit and operated mainly in plain clothes.
-Although both RMP GPD and SIB were Corps of Royal Military Police, they were separate Branches of RMP with their hierarchy.
-For ease of recognition, members of the two branches of military police usually referred to RMP or RMP GPD for uniformed units and SIB for the plainclothes detectives.
+Although both RMP GPD and SIB were Corps of Royal Military Police, they were separate Branches of RMP with their own hierarchy.
+For ease of recognition, members of the two branches of military police were usually referred to as GPD for uniformed units and SIB for the plainclothes detectives.

 The Divided City